cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Web Components are a web standard way of creating reusable custom HTML elements.
 In essence they extend native HTML element functionality.
 They can be used with or without a web framework like [Deno Fresh](https://fresh.deno.dev) or from a static HTML page served from a server like one that uses `Deno.serve`.

 This blog post will focus on how to use web components in Deno with special emphasis on using them with Fresh.
-There is also a Fresh application that accompany's this blog post.
+There is also a [Fresh application that accompanies this blog post](https://github.com/cdoremus/fresh-webcomponents/tree/main).

 But before we talk about Deno and Fresh, you need to know about how Web Components work and how to use them.
 If you already have an understanding of Web Components, you can skip to the [Using Web Components with Deno](#using-web-components-with-deno) section.
+Still, there are a few recent additions to the Web Component standard like DEclarative Shadow DOM and Element Internals that you might want to take a look at if you haven't worked with Web Components in a while.

 # Developing a Web Component